NamitNaik/NamitNaik/README.md

 - 🔭 I'm currently working on Enquiry Chatbots
 - 🌱 I’m currently learning [Rasa Framework][RASA]
-- 🙋‍♂️ Ask me about HTML and Python
+- 🙋‍♂️ Ask me about Python & SQL
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play cricket and listen to music